-Here is a list of everyday things that we all can do to make life just a little bit better for our Earth Mom and everyone that resides on her.
+Here is a list of everyday things we can do to make life a little bit better for our Earth Mom and everyone who resides on her.

 No single-use plastics:

-Fewer carbon emissions in our atmosphere from incessant driving on city streets and rural highways mean more clean oxygen for everyone to breath.
+Fewer carbon emissions in our atmosphere from constant driving on city streets and rural highways mean more clean oxygen for everyone to breathe.
 We need that.

 Eat More Plants:

-We know, Meatless Mondays have been a thing for a few years now but have you tried going meat-free/dairy-free/processed food-free on the rest of the days yet?
-Eating more plants is great for animals but it’s also amazing for your health.
+We know that Meatless Mondays have been a thing for a few years, but have you tried going meat-free/dairy-free/processed food-free on the rest of the days yet?
+Also, eating more plants is great for animals but also amazing for your health.

 Support Your Local Farmer:

-Shopping at farmer’s markets builds the sustainability of your micro-economy by putting local consumer dollars back into local business owner’s hands.
-Most small farmers these days grow organically as well, so you are supporting your health by eating their beautifully grown produce.
+Shopping at farmer’s markets builds the sustainability of your micro-economy by putting local consumer dollars back into local business owners’ hands.
+In addition, most small farmers these days grow organically as well, so you are supporting your health by eating their beautifully grown produce.

 Cook at home and eat with friends and family:

-Each and every one of the tips above can positively impact the health of our Earth and Climate for generations to come.
-The numbers add up and when we all pitch in we all can make a change.
+Every one of the tips above can positively impact our Earth’s and Climate’s health for generations to come.
+The numbers add up, and when we all pitch in, we can make a change.

 Original publish date: 10/19/2019